Basuki Abdullah

-Fransiskus Xaverius Basuki Abdullah (born Muhammad Basuki Abdullah, January 25, 1915 – November 5, 1993) was an Indonesian painter and a convert to Roman Catholicism from Islam.
+Fransiskus Xaverius Basuki Abdullah (born Muhammad Basuki Abdullah, 25 January 1915 – 5 November 1993) was an Indonesian painter and a convert to Roman Catholicism from Islam.
 His work is characterized as realism and has been exhibited in the Indonesian National Gallery.
 He received formal training in The Hague.
-During the Japanese occupation of Indonesia he was an art teacher.
+During the Japanese occupation of the Dutch East Indies he was an art teacher.
 After the war he became known internationally, winning an art contest on the occasion of the accession in the Netherlands of Queen Juliana.
 His status in Indonesia provided an opportunity to paint the official portrait of President Suharto.
 Abdullah was beaten to death by three assailants during a break-in at his Jakarta home.